insomnius/Aurphm/README.md

 Aurelia pseudo hashing method (Aurphm) is my experimental function to hash password with HMAC (Hash-based message authentication code), PBKDF2 (Password-Based Key Derivation Function 2) and Pseudo Random Bytes.
 The main reason to create this library is to make good hash for security reason and the hash must be:

  - Has a random salt every hash generation
- - Has a user unique hash so it will generate differently if the key and credential is different
+ - Has a user unique hash so it will generate differently if the key and credential is different using HMAC
- - Has a unique signature for authentication
+ - Has a unique signature for authentication using PBKDF2
  - Has a different hash value every hash generation but still can be authenticated
  - We can set their prefered algorithm for each method (salt, user unique, signature)
  - Simple to authenticate